Aditya 369: Plot

-The film begins in 1991 with Professor Ramdas, a scientist, working on a time machine named Aditya 369.
-Meanwhile, Raja Varma, a notorious art thief, targets the 16th-century diamond from the Vijayanagara Empire housed at the Salar Jung Museum.
-During a school excursion, a mischievous boy named Kishore witnesses the theft, carried out by Raja Varma's accomplices Vasu and Dasu.
-Krishna Kumar, a brave man, saves Kishore and takes him to the hospital.
-He is also in love with Ramdas's daughter, Hema, who dismisses her father's experiments as useless.
+In 1991, Professor Ramdas develops a time machine called Aditya 369.
+Meanwhile, Raja Varma, a notorious art thief, targets a priceless 16th-century diamond from the Vijayanagara Empire displayed at the Salar Jung Museum.
+During a school trip, a young boy named Kishore witnesses Raja Varma's accomplices, Vasu and Dasu, steal the diamond and replace it with a replica.
+After rescuing Kishore from a near-fatal accident following the incident, Krishna Kumar takes him to a hospital.
+Krishna is in love with Ramdas's daughter, Hema, who dismisses her father's endeavours as impractical.